 - Your opinion or preference

-The three most effective ways to treat allergies are avoidance, immunotherapy, and medication.
+The three most effective ways to treat allergies are avoidance, immunotherapy, and medicine.
 Avoidance means staying away from something that gives you an allergic reaction.

 Suggestions for avoiding allergens are: